-Any capital project that is to be fully or partially funded from debt proceeds will incur both temporary financing charges as well as legal fees as a result of the actual debt issuance.
-Both of these debt related expenses are to form an integral part of the overall budget for any projects with approved debt financing.
+Any capital project that is to be fully or partially funded from debt proceeds will incur fees as a result of the actual debt issuance.
+These debt related expenses are to form an integral part of the overall budget for any projects with approved debt financing.
 Though these items are budgeted for during the capital budgeting process, they are estimated based on the total project value and the anticipated timing of project construction.
 Given these are estimates, from time to time budget amendments to these components may be required and will form a part of the semi-annual capital status update, as required.
-As of December 31, 2018, no such budget amendments are necessary.
+As of December 31, 2020, no such budget amendments are necessary.